-Service Name ASSERTIVE COMMUNITY TREATMENT Name Comprehensive Assessment.
+Service Name ASSERTIVE COMMUNITY TREATMENT Comprehensive Assessment.
 The treatment plan is developed using a person centered approach, uses interventions targeting a broad range of life domains and promotes self-determination.
 The treatment/rehabilitation/recovery/service plan is reviewed and revised at least every six months or more often as clinically indicated.
 The review includes the team leader, psychiatrist/APRN, appropriate team members, the individual, and participants such as family members as preferred by the individual.
 Assess transition readiness on an ongoing basis using standardized tools.
 Medical and dental assessment, management and intervention as needed, and collaboration with other medical providers.
 Individual/family/group psychotherapy and substance use disorder counseling, and referrals to support groups as needed.
 Medication prescribing, delivery, education, administration and monitoring.
 The team is available to clients in crisis 24 hours a day, seven days a week, and is the direct responder for psychiatric crises.
 The team is closely involved in psychiatric hospitalizations and discharges.
 Rehabilitation services address functional deficits, lack of resources, and the individual's environment.
 It uses targeted skills training with a focus on symptom management and psycho-educational services needed to support or maintain independent living.
 This includes activities of daily living, social functioning, and community living skills.
 Supportive interventions target a broad range of life domains promoting independent living skills.
 This may be direct assistance and coordination to obtain necessities like medical appointments, housing, transportation, and maintain family/other involvement with the individual, etc. Health promotion, wellness management, and recovery strategies are used.
-Supported employment and education services provided within the team to engage, assess, coach, and motivate individuals regarding competitive employment and school as achievable goals.
-The team meets daily to conduct a review of all clients an All services must be culturally sensitive.
-Length of Services Length of service is individualized and based on clinical criteria for admission and continuing stay, as well as the client's ability to make progress on individual treatment/recovery goals.
+Supportive interventions target a broad range of life domains promoting independent living skills.
+This may be direct assistance and coordination to obtain necessi Length of Services Length of service is individualized and based on clinical criteria for admission and continuing stay, as well as the client's ability to make progress on individual treatment/recovery goals.
 The amount, duration, and frequency of the service will be documented in the treatment plan.